 Regulation 4 gives effect to Schedule 1, which makes provision in respect of Critical Workers.
 A person who has been granted a Critical Worker Exemption will have to self-isolate in accordance with, and otherwise comply with, the provisions of Schedule 1.

-Schedule 2 to these regulations, which is given effect by regulation 5, provides for shorter periods of self-isolation to be undertaken by persons who arrive from a place specified as a Category 2 country or a Category 3 country on the States of Guernsey website, and who elect to comply with the restrictions and requirements set out therein.
+Schedule 2 to these Regulations, which is given effect by regulation 5, provides for reduced self-isolation to be undertaken by persons who arrive from a place specified as a Green List Country or a Red List Country on the States of Guernsey website, and who elect to comply with the testing requirements set out therein.